 - 1. Use Passport Funding to pay program fees of an existing program or to pay for a support worker if an individual needs one to one support to participate in a program.

 - 2. Ask Hutton House to:

-- Recruit, hire and supervise a support worker to attend Hutton House and/or community programs.
+- o Recruit, hire and supervise a support worker to attend Hutton House and/or community programs.

-- Manage your funds.
+- o Manage your funds.

-- Develop a plan of activities.
+- o Develop a plan of activities.

+- Administrative fees apply.

 If you don't see a program in our calendar, website or brochures that interests you, talk to us and we can help to create a plan for you!
-Call 519-472-6381 x 1222 for Passport specific inquiries.
+Call 519-472-6381 x 247 for Passport specific inquiries.